Beacon Academy, Cleethorpes

 Beacon Academy is a coeducational secondary school sponsored by the Wellspring Academy Trust, in Cleethorpes, North East Lincolnshire.

 Beacon Academy opened on 1 September 2017.
 The Wellspring Academy Trust was granted sponsorship of the academy on 1 March 2017.

 The academy is situated in the Beacon Hill area of Cleethorpes.

 History

-The following predecessor schools have existed on the school site(s):
+The following predecessor schools have existed on the school site: